Driving the Alaska Highway…The Ultimate Road Trip to begin your Alaska Family Vacation!

 - Arctic Ground Squirrel

 - Red Squirrel

 - Trumpeter Swan

 I hope that anyone reading this will consider the ultimate road trip to Alaska.
 The surprise of wildlife, the ever-changing beauty of the landscape, the moments lived and memories made with your traveling companion(s) and the time on the road to reflect on it all….well, this never gets old.

 The grand show is eternal.
 It is always sunrise somewhere.
-The dew is never all dried at once, a shower is forever falling, vapor is ever rising.
+The dew is never all dried at once, a shower is forever falling, and vapor is ever rising.
 Eternal sunrise, eternal sunset, eternal dawn (and twilight) on sea and continents and islands, each in its turn, as the round earth rolls on. – John Muir